bgoonz/docs-collection/github/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization.md

 ---
 title: Inviting users to join your organization
-intro: 'You can invite anyone to become a member of your organization using their {% data variables.product.product_name %} username or email address.'
+intro: "You can invite anyone to become a member of your organization using their {% data variables.product.product_name %} username or email address."
 permissions: Organization owners can invite users to join an organization.
 redirect_from:
   - /articles/adding-or-inviting-members-to-a-team-in-an-organization/
   - /articles/inviting-users-to-join-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/inviting-users-to-join-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Organizations
   - Teams